 How to Care for Your Autoclave or Steam Sterilizer

 1) It is very important that the contents being sterilized are clean and free from debris, blood and organic tissue.
 Otherwise the instruments or sterilizer may become damaged.
-We strongly recommend using an ultrasonic cleaner to help with the cleaning process.
+We strongly recommend using an ultrasonic cleaner such as the DuraSonic to help with the cleaning process.

 2) Inspect the door gasket for excessive wear or cracking.
 The gasket and mating surface should be cleaned with a mild detergent such as Spray Nine™ or Fantastik™ using a cloth or sponge.

 3) When running a sterilization cycle it is very important to not overload the sterilizer trays because it will cause inadequate sterilization and drying.

 4) Always be sure to use a Class 5 Chemical Integrator Test Strip with every cycle for immediate reassurance that the correct parameters have been met to achieve sterilization.

 1) Keeping your autoclave clean is one of the most important points.
 Be sure to clean the trays and rack with a Non-Scratch Scour Pad using a mild non-abrasive detergent such as Bon Ami™.
 Always rinse the instrument well and be sure to NOT USE steel wool, wire brush, or bleach.